 Local Sourcing - Rather than shipping herbs here from around the world, we responsibly wildcraft from our surrounding bioregions and support small-scale farmers to grow our herbs locally.
 Our herb gardens are Bee Friendly certified.

-- Folk Methods - We use a variety of time honored, analog methods to preserve the holistic benefits of the plants while using less energy.
+Folk Methods - We use a variety of time honoured, analog methods to preserve the holistic benefits of the plants while using less energy.

-- Packaging - Our products are packaged in biodegradable paper tubes and glass bottles/jars with metal lids.
-Amber glass blocks UV rays and contaminants from harming our formulas and is free of chemicals often found in plastic.
+Packaging - Our products are packaged in biodegradable paper tubes and glass bottles/jars with metal lids.
 Although glass takes more energy to recycle than plastic, its reusable in various mediums before being recycled, and will break down if it ends up in a landfill.
+Amber glass also blocks UV rays and contaminants from harming our formulas and is free of chemicals often found in plastic.

-- Shipping - We reuse all shipping materials received in our studio (why you might occasionally find bubble wrap in your order).
-Orders ship in post-recycled cardboard boxes with biodegradable paper tape and recyclable/biodegradable packing materials.
+Shipping - We reuse all shipping materials received in our studio (why you might occasionally find bubble wrap in your order).
+Orders ship in post-recycled cardboard boxes with biodegradable paper tape and recyclable, biodegradable, and compostable packing materials.

 Repurposing - We proudly make palm-free soap, using repurposed organic tallow instead.
 Palm is a commonly used filler ingredient in soap and other consumables and is destroying rainforest habitat at an alarming rate.
 Tallow is a byproduct of local, regenerative farming practices that would otherwise be thrown in landfills and contains enzymes that soothe sensitive skin.

 Northlore operates on a feminist and anti-racist business model.
 Whenever possible we support businesses and cooperatives run by women and people of colour, recognizing the disadvantages faced within current capitalist, colonial, patriarchal systems.

 We use fair/direct-trade ingredients to maintain an ethical supply chain.